First Aid Posts, Primary Health Clinics and Other Projects

 National staff (trained by EMERGENCY) work alongside our international staff to provide primary healthcare and first aid.
 Patients suffering from serious conditions or injuries are stabilized and subsequently transferred to EMERGENCY hospitals by an ambulance service which operates 24/7.
-As of June 2019, our network of FAPs and PHCs has seen over 4,244,000 clinical visits and has transferred 101,305 patients to hospital for specialist treatment.
+Half of patients treated in 2019 came from FAPs.
+As of June 2020, our network of FAPs and PHCs has seen over 4,564,868 clinical visits and has transferred 111,727 patients to hospital for specialist treatment.

 In many of our Panjshir, Parwan, and Kapisa Primary Healthcare Clinics we have launched antenatal and postnatal care programmes, thanks to the presence of local midwives.
 In 2016 alone, these PHCs delivered over 13,000 obstetric and gynecological consultations and allowed for the safe referral of more than 700 women.
 EMERGENCY is also part of the Afghan Ministry of Health’s national vaccination program, welcoming government vaccinators in some PHCs.